 Wondering what makes developers unhappy?
 Check out our whitepaper for more insights and learn what engineering managers can do to improve the developer experience and unleash productivity.

 Sometimes it's hard to see how the development process can work differently.
 Productivity tools can help management identify blockers and reduce friction points that frustrate developers and slow processes down.
-They can also significantly improve the developer experience itself.
+Also, resources like DevOps automation tools, can save time and significantly improve the developer experience.

 In Zenhub’s 2022 Software Developer Happiness Report, developers positively rated many aspects of productivity tools:

-There’s no single engineering metric or group of metrics that works for everyone.
+No one seems to agree on one golden metric that works for every business.
 A good practice is to choose some metrics that focus on speed and velocity and some that focus on quality and stability.
 This prevents unintentional trade-offs.

-While these high-level metrics are helpful, it’s also important to look at the underlying metrics.
-Measuring how the early part of the development process is working helps identify areas for improvement that can lower change failure, increase deployment frequency, and lower lead time for changes.
-These underlying metrics can include time between starting a new branch and getting a pull request merged, time between starting new work and getting the test to pass, and how frequently you need to push to get code done and working.
+Measuring how the early part of the process is working can help identify areas for improvement that can lower change failure, increase deployment frequency and lower lead time for changes.
+These metrics can include time between starting a new branch and getting a pull request merged, time between starting new work and getting the test to pass, and how frequently you need to push to get code done and working.

-Understanding these metrics helps managers identify and remove specific roadblocks and take a more holistic DevOps approach to reduce friction and increase overall productivity.
+Looking at underlying metrics that impact high-level metrics can help teams improve productivity by making small changes in the right places.
+Instead of managers challenging teams to deploy more frequently (and leaving them wondering how), you can identify and remove specific roadblocks and take a more holistic DevOps approach to reduce friction and increase overall productivity.

 Maximize developer productivity with Garden